stem-cell/christina/doc/templates/README.md

 ## Requirements

-Besides from the basic requirements to be running MyImoutoBooru, make sure you have the MySQL Native Drivers.
+Besides from the basic requirements to be running MyImoutoBooru, make sure you have the [MySQL Native Drivers](http://www.php.net/manual/en/book.mysqlnd.php).
 If you do, you would see a section like this in your PHPInfo:

 <p align="center"><img alt="screenshot" src="https://raw.github.com/stem-cell/christina/master/doc/images/mysqlnd.png" /></p>

+Note that all of Christina's requirements are pretty standard stuff that are likely installed on pretty much every PHP 5.4 installation under the sun.
+It is as self-contained as possible.

 ## License